-[Session] Engine0=MyDatabase

-3. Create a new configuration section to contain the task settings, and set the following parameters:
+[Session] Engine0=MyDatabase 3.
+Create a new configuration section to contain the task settings, and set the following parameters:

-Type The output engine to use.
-Set this parameter to ODBC.
+Туре The output engine to use.
+Set this parameter to ODBC .
 Input (Optional) A comma-separated list of the tracks that contain information you want to output.
 Specify one or more tracks.
 If you do not set this parameter, the engine outputs all tracks that are configured by default as 'output' tracks.
-For information about whether a track is considered an 'output' track, refer to documentation for your analysis, encoding, and ESP engines in the Media Server Reference.
+For information about whether a track is considered an 'output' track, refer to documentation for your analysis, encoding, and ESP engines in the Media Server Reference .
 OdbcConnectionString The ODBC connection string to use to connect to the database.
 Micro Focus recommends encrypting any connection string that includes a user name or password, before entering it into a session configuration file.
 Encrypt the entire parameter value (the entire connection string).
-For information about how to encrypt parameter values, see records and construct a list of gueries to run against the database.
+For information about how to encrypt parameter values, see Encrypt Passwords, on page 66.
+XSLTemplate The path to the XSL template to use to extract values from records and construct a list of queries to run against the database.